rmtew/peasauce/README.md

 * Disassembly: DATA_TYPE_ASCII is not supported (calculate_line_count, get_line_number_for_address, get_address_for_line_number, get_file_line).
 * UI: Ala Resource, change the datatype of a block.
-* UI: Ala Resource, edit values.
+* UI: Ala Resource, edit/override values.
 * UI: Ala Resource, change the numeric base of a value.
 * Disassembly: Collect together program disassembly data for saving and loading, ala .RS files.
 * Metadata: Track what addresses are referred to by other addresses to allow browsing the source.